pts/tinyveracrypt/README.txt

-and ocfs2 don't use the first 512 bytes, but their correspoding filesystem creation tools (mkfs.*) usually overwrite these first 512 bytes with zeros, thus clobbering the VeraCrypt headers, rendering subsequent open (`veracrypt-console --mount --filesystem=none') operations impossible.
+and ocfs2 don't use the first 512 bytes, but their correspoding filesystem creation tools (mkfs.*) usually overwrite these first 512 bytes with zeros, thus clobbering the VeraCrypt headers, rendering subsequent open (`veracrypt --mount --filesystem=none') operations impossible.

 The solution is to write back those 512 bytes after the mkfs.* tool has finished running.
 This should be automated in tinyveracrypt with som scripting.

-Q13.
+Q14.
 Can tinyveracrypt create and encrypted volume with plaintext volume label and/or UUID, recognized by blkid?
 """""""""""""""""""""""""""""""""""""""
 Not out-of-the-box, but it is easy to add this feature using set_jfs_id.py.